danielballan/jupyterhub-share-link/README.md

 ## Demo

-In this GIF, Alice logs in, open a notebook, and clicks a button to create a shareable link.
+In this GIF, Alice logs in, right-clicks a notebook and chooses "Copy Shareable Link".
 A dialog box appears, saying:

 > For the next hour, any other user on this JupyterHub who has this link will be
 > able to fetch a copy of your latest saved version of